Manipur: Security forces intensify operations to locate missing man

-Guwahati: Security forces have intensified search operations to locate the contractor who has been reported missing from Leimakhong in Manipur’s Kangpokpi district.
+Guwahati: Security forces have intensified their search operations to locate the man reported missing from Leimakhong in Manipur’s Kangpokpi district.

 The Indian Army along with the Manipur police has been conducting joint search operations in the region to trace Laishram Kamal Babu who went missing on Monday, Kohima-based Defence PRO Lt Col Amit Shukla said.